Research Topics

 Crystallographic Studies of Proteases and Their Inhibitors

-Crystallographic studies of proteases have been an important area of research of this Section since its establishment.
+Crystallographic studies of proteases had been in the past an important area of research of this Section.
 We have been particularly active in the investigation of structure-function relationship in aspartic proteases, including clinically important retroviral enzymes.
 We have investigated structure-function relationship in retroviral proteases from several sources, such as HIV-1, FIV, RSV, EIAV, HTLV-1, and XMRV.
 Cockroach allergen Bla g 2 was shown to be an inactive aspartic protease and we solved its structure by itself, and in a complex with several specific antibodies.
 We have determined the structure of a unique histoaspartic protease, an enzyme with the pepsin fold, but a vastly different mechanism.
 We have been investigating serine-carboxyl peptidases (sedolisins), a family that was first characterized based on crystal structures solved in this laboratory and that is found in many different organisms.

 Our extramural collaborators include Mariusz Jaskolski, D.Sc., Adam Mickiewicz University, Poznan, Poland; Wladek Minor, Ph.
 D., University of Virginia, Charlottesville, VA; and Tatyana Rotanova, D.Sc., Shemyakin-Ovchinnikov Institute of Bioorganic Chemistry, Moscow, Russia.